 A. Required measures.
 The applicant shall employ the following measures in development of the site:

 (1) Protection of natural resources.
 Due regard shall be shown for all natural features such as large trees, watercourses, scenic points, historic spots and similar community assets which, if preserved, will add attractiveness and value to the subdivision.
-Before approval the Board may require the staking out of all natural features not to be disturbed in the process of construction.
+Before approval, the Board may require the staking out of all natural features not to be disturbed in the process of construction.

 (2) Must minimize site alteration, clearing and grading.
 BMPs and other efforts to minimize the clearing and grading on a site associated with construction activities shall be employed, such as parking of construction vehicles, offices/trailers, stockpiling of equipment/materials, etc. in areas already planned for permanent structures.
 Earth materials shall not be stockpiled in areas of protected trees, wetlands, and/or their vegetated buffers.

-(3) Unless an approved plan allows a greater area, clearing of vegetation and alteration of topography shall be limited to 10% of the site with native vegetation planted in disturbed areas as needed to maximize absorption of rainwater and reduce runoff, and enhance or restore wildlife habitat.
+(3) Unless an approved plan allows a greater area, clearing of vegetation and alteration of topography shall be limited to 10% of the site, with native vegetation planted in disturbed areas as needed to maximize absorption of rainwater and reduce runoff, and enhance or restore wildlife habitat.

 (4) Clearing for utility trenching shall be limited to the minimum area necessary to maneuver trenching or other construction equipment.
 Roots should be cut cleanly rather than pulled or ripped out during utility trenching.
 Tunneling or routing along driveways for utilities installation should be utilized wherever feasible to protect root systems of trees.